-After the US and Europe achieved success in the fight against the monopoly of Big Tech in the software sector, Japanese lawmakers decided to take appropriate measures accordingly.
+After the US and Europe achieved success in the fight against the monopoly of Big Tech in the software field, Japanese lawmakers decided to take appropriate measures accordingly.

-From 2024, Japan plans to impose fines on Apple and Google for abusing their monopoly in distributing mobile apps and using payment systems.
+From 2024, Japan plans to impose fines on Apple and Google for abusing their monopolies in distributing mobile apps and using payment systems.

 Current Japanese law allows antitrust authorities to fine companies that abuse monopolies up to 6 percent of revenue from the wrongdoing.

-In comparison, in the US, fines can be as high as 10% of a company’s total revenue for the fiscal year.
+In comparison, in the US, fines can be as high as 10% of a company's total revenue in a fiscal year.
 Google recently caved in, voluntarily accepting a $700 million fine.

-A new bill being submitted to the Japanese parliament would focus on several areas of misconduct by mobile software distributors: app stores, payments, search and operating systems, and browsers.
+A new bill being submitted to the Japanese parliament would focus on several aspects of mobile software distributors' misconduct: app stores, payments, search and operating systems, and browsers.

-Google and Apple will not have the right to impose their services on users and prioritize their search results.
-Like the US and Europe, Japan will seek to ensure that domestic app developers have the opportunity to promote their products within the Apple ecosystem.
+Google and Apple will not have the right to impose their services on users and prioritize search results.
+Like the US and Europe, Japan will seek to ensure that domestic app developers have the opportunity to promote their products in the Apple ecosystem.

 Google and Apple will also be required to offer Japanese users the option to choose payment systems within apps.